-Now the Birth of Christ is likewise flanked by movements east and west.
+The Birth of Christ is likewise flanked by movements east and west.
 He has hardly left the womb when his family has to flee west to Egypt, but the danger is brought on by someone from the east.
-Three mysterious magi make a quick cameo in the Nativity story, occasion the bloodbath of the Holy Innocents, retreat, but only after leaving as deep a mark and as abiding a mystery in the story as had old Melchisedek; like him, we are not totally certain where they came from, what they mean for the story, or whither they disappear after their brief appearance.
-But as Melchisedek, an apparent ‘outsider’, blesses the great founder Abraham,
+Three mysterious Magi make a quick cameo in the Nativity story, occasion the bloodbath of the Holy Innocents and retreat – but only after leaving as deep a mark and as abiding a mystery in the story as had old Melchisedek.
+As with him, we are not totally certain where the Magi came from either, what they mean for the story, or whither they disappear after their brief appearance.
+Melchisedek, an apparent ‘outsider,’ blesses the great founder Abraham,

-and the liberator Moses absorbs the wisdom of Egypt, the Wise Men will visit and touch the mystery of the Incarnation long before Christ’s Jewish brethren.
-The story of Christ demands that one pay close attention to the worlds west and east of his troubled homeland – specifically, Egypt and Mesopotamia, and beyond this last, Persia, India and China.
+and the liberator Moses absorbs all the wisdom of Egypt.
+Similarly, the Wise Men will visit and touch the mystery of the Incarnation long before Christ’s Jewish brethren.
+In these, as in so many other matters, the story of Christ demands that we pay close attention to the worlds west and east of his troubled homeland – specifically, Egypt and Mesopotamia, and beyond this last, Persia, India and China.

-It is easy to forget how deeply Christianity first penetrated eastward, speaking Syriac, Persian and tongues of India and even China, long before it became the established faith of Europe.
-That Europe is now in retreat from Christianity.
-Africa and the Americas are advancing.
-But the call today to understand the Eastern traditions, those of India and China as well as the Middle East, is not a mere universalist fancy of our globalized world; it emerges insistently from the geography of the Scriptural narrative.
+It is easy to forget how deeply Christianity first penetrated eastward, speaking Syriac, Persian and tongues of India and even China, long before it became the established faith of the West.
+Europe is now in retreat from Christianity, while Africa and the Americas are advancing.
+Our need today to understand the Eastern traditions, those of India and China as well as the Middle East, is not a mere universalist fancy of our globalized world.
+It emerges insistently from the geography of the Scriptural narrative.